Malanche/cataclysm/README.md

 As seen in the example, layer functions receive a `Request` and a boxed `Pipeline` enum.
 The `Pipeline` enum contains a nested structure of futures (the layers + the core handler), and has the `execute` to simplify things a bit.
 This function must return a `Pin<Box<_>>` future, so either use the `boxed` method from the `FutureExt` trait from the `futures` crate, or wrap it manually.

+## Full log feature

+If the `full_log` feature is activated, log function through the levels `Debug` and `Trace` will be provided.
+This might come in handy for debugging, but it is left optional as it might have a strong toll in performance.

 ### TODO

 - [ ] Regex with / cause problems in branch creation (fix with queue implementation for "{", "}" detection)